 - (c) Management's Annual Report on Internal Control Over Financial Reporting.
-The required disclosure is included in the "Management's Report" that accompanies Pembina's Consolidated Financial Statements for the fiscal year ended December 31, 2023, filed as Exhibit 99.2 to this Annual Report on Form 40-F. - (d) Attestation Report of the Registered Public Accounting Firm.
-The required disclosure is included in the "Report of Independent Registered Public Accounting Firm" that accompanies Pembina's Consolidated Financial Statements for the fiscal year ended December 31, 2023, filed as Exhibit 99.2 to this Annual Report on Form 40-F. - (e) Changes in Internal Control Over Financial Reporting.
-During the fiscal year ended December 31, 2023, no changes were made in Pembina's internal control over financial reporting that have materially affected or are reasonably likely to materially affect Pembina's internal control over financial reporting.
+The required disclosure is included in the "Management's Report" that accompanies Pembina's Consolidated Financial Statements for the fiscal year ended December 31, 2024, filed as Exhibit 99.2 to this Annual Report on Form 40-F. - (d) Attestation Report of the Registered Public Accounting Firm.
+The required disclosure is included in the "Report of Independent Registered Public Accounting Firm" that accompanies Pembina's Consolidated Financial Statements for the fiscal year ended December 31, 2024, filed as Exhibit 99.2 to this Annual Report on Form 40-F. - (e) Changes in Internal Control Over Financial Reporting.
+Pembina's internal controls over financial reporting commencing April 1, 2024, include the systems, processes and controls associated with the Alliance/Aux Sable acquisition, as well as additional controls designed to result in complete and accurate consolidation of the financial information relating to the Alliance/Aux Sable acquisition.
+Other than in connection with the Alliance/Aux Sable acquisition, during the fiscal year ended December 31, 2024, no changes were made in Pembina's internal control over financial reporting that have materially affected or are reasonably likely to materially affect Pembina's internal control over financial reporting.